gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-load-obj.md

 }
 ```

-Continuing with keywords, `matlib` specifies separate file(s) that contains material info.
-We'll handle that latter.
+Continuing with keywords, According to the [*official spec*](http://www.cs.utah.edu/~boulos/cs3505/obj_spec.pdf),
+`matlib` specifies separate file(s) that contains material info.
+Unfortunately that
+doesn't seem to match reality because filenames can have spaces them and the .OBJ format
+provides no way to escape spaces or quote arguments.
+Ideally they should have used a well defined format
+like json or xml or yaml or something that solves this issue but in their defense .OBJ is older
+than any of those formats.

+We handle loading the file latter.
 For now let's just add it on to our loader so we can reference it later.

 ```js
 function parseOBJ(text) {